Skip to the content

-As usual, the Sellotape Sisters company is led by Signal’s core team, director Robert Wolstenholme and Kellie Batchelor, who plays Phyllis (Lady Diana).
+As usual, the Sellotape Sisters company was led by Signal’s core team, director Robert Wolstenholme (who also designed the lighting) and Kellie Batchelor, who played Phyllis (Lady Diana).

 Charlotte Weston – Ethel (Lady Cordelia)